PeppeL-G/course-material/src/courses/android-development/laboratory-work.md

 With the introduction of fragments in Android API level 11 (Android 3), the guideline *One functionality per activity* is not that accurate since an entire application can consist of a single activity that changes which fragments it's displaying, and each fragment provides a functionality of some kind.
 Hence, *One feature per screen* might be a more accurate guideline.
 :::

 In this lab you should implement a simple ToDo app.
 Start by creating a new project in Android Studio.

-...

-build and run in emulator or device...
+To start easy, add an `Empty Activity` initially, only support the latest version of Android and use Kotlin as your programming language (feel free to use Java if you want, but the code mentioned below on this page is Kotlin code).

 A ToDo item will be represented using the `ToDo` class shown in <FigureNumber /> below.